 1. Student loans

-Student loans are one of the most common ways to finance higher education in the UK.
+Student loans are among the most common ways to finance higher education in the UK.

 The UK government provides financial support to eligible students through the Student Loans Company.